rizac/gfzreport/gfzreport/templates/network/template.rst

    table.
 It's the so called 'csv-table' directive (http://docutils.sourceforge.net/docs/ref/rst/directives.html#id4):
    There are several ways to display tables in RsT.
 Curiously, none of them is free from drawbacks and limitations.
-Csv-tables have the advantage to be easily editable HERE.
+Csv-tables have the advantage to be easily editable here.

 .. first of all, we show the "raw" directive, which might comes handy to put html or latex specific commands: in this case we decrease the size of the table